Achrafbennanizia/Slitherlink/docs/developer/README_SOLID.md

 # SOLID Architecture - Implementation Complete ✅

+> SOLID-oriented design reference.
+Current working layout is documented in `README.md` and `docs/developer/ARCHITECTURE.md`; treat this file as an experiment/design note.

 ## 🎯 Architecture Overview

 The Slitherlink solver has been successfully refactored following **SOLID principles** for better maintainability, testability, and extensibility.